DLM-IBM/glossary/index.md

 {: #x2005384}

 A mechanism that initiates actions.
 Triggers can be explicitly fired by a user or fired on behalf of a user by an external event source.

-### trust association interceptor (TAI)
-{: #x2239009}

-The mechanism by which trust is validated in the product environment for every request received by the proxy server.
-The method of validation is agreed upon by the proxy server and the interceptor.

 ### trusted root
 {: #x2042234}